ArcelorMittal S.A.: Société Générale SA shareholding notification

 ArcelorMittaland on http://corporate.arcelormittal.comunder 'Investors - Corporate Governance - Shareholding structure'.

-This notification was published in reference to the Luxembourg law and the Grand Ducal regulation of 11 January 2008, on transparency requirements for issuers of securities ('Transparency Law') in view of a shareholding notification going above the 5% voting rights threshold.
+This notification was published in reference to the Luxembourg law and the Grand Ducal regulation of 11 January 2008, on transparency requirements for issuers of securities ('Transparency Law') in view of a shareholding notification going above or below the 5% of voting rights threshold.

 ENDS